-The graduate practicum student newly enrolled in CSD 516 must have funds to cover the designated AAMU CSD Scrubs (\$40); AAMU monogramming (\$8.50) and name tag fees (\$10)-Parkway Scrubs.
-AAMU CSD scrubs and name tags will be the property of the student clinician upon graduation.
-Graduate observers are also required to acquire scrubs and name tags.
+The graduate practicum student newly enrolled in CSD 516 must have funds to cover the designated AAMU CSD Scrubs (\$45); and AAMU monogramming (\$8.50)-Parkway Scrubs.
+Students may also order the corresponding lab jacket to the scrub.
+AAMU CSD scrubs will be the property of the student clinician upon graduation.
 The practicum student may be required to pay for additional items which will be documented in the practicum syllabus.